weddingInvitation-02-25-2022/hashicorp-certified-terraform-associate/02-Terraform-Basics/02-02-Terraform-Command-Basics/README.md

 ## Step-01: Introduction
 - Understand basic Terraform Commands
-  - terraform init
+  - terraform init =
+  Used to initialize a working directory containing terraform config files.
+  Download providers

-  - terraform validate
+  - terraform validate =
+  Validates the TF configuration files in that respective directory to ensure they are syntactically valid and internally consistent

-  - terraform plan
+  - terraform plan =
+  It creates an execution plan.
+Terraform performs a refresh and determines what actions are necessary to achieve the dessired state specified in configuration files

-  - terraform apply
+  - terraform apply =
+  Used to apply the changes required to reach the desired state of the configuration.
+By defaut, apply scan the current directory for the configuration and applies the changes appropriately.

-  - terraform destroy
+  - terraform destroy =
+  Used to destroy the TF managed infrastructure.
+Confirmation needed.

 ## Step-02: Review terraform manifest for EC2 Instance
 - **Pre-Conditions-1:** Ensure you have **default-vpc** in that respective region